b2b vs b2c marketing

 Source: IBM (LinkedIn page)

-On the other hand, B2C Content Marketing is designed to target individual consumers and evoke emotions, so the content is crafted to elicit emotional responses and connect with the consumer.
+On the other hand, B2C Content Marketing is designed to target individual consumers and evoke emotions.
+The content is crafted to elicit emotional responses and connect with the consumer.
 Strategic storytelling is crucial in engaging the B2C audience, driving their consumption, and making the content relatable.

 The post below profoundly impacted us, fostering our sincere appreciation for TikTok’s genuine efforts to care for its users.